Understanding Tokens: A Complete Guide

 If you’ve ever wondered why a short AI answer sometimes costs more than expected, or why a long document gets cut off mid-way through a conversation, the answer almost always comes back to tokens.
 Tokens are the fundamental unit every AI language model uses to read, process, and generate text — and understanding them is one of the highest-leverage things you can learn if you use AI tools regularly, whether you’re a developer calling an API or a business owner managing a team’s AI budget.

 This guide covers what tokens actually are, how they’re counted, why they drive both your cost and your context limits, and concrete ways to manage your usage — no computer science background required.
+Whether you’re comparing two providers’ pricing pages, trying to understand why a chatbot suddenly lost track of an earlier instruction, or just want to stop being surprised by an API bill, the explanation traces back to the same underlying concept covered here.

 What is a token, exactly?